 Creating a new Mythic agent

 You want to create a new agent that fully integrates with Mythic.
 Since everything in Mythic revolves around Docker containers, you will need to ultimately create one for your payload type along with some specific files/folder structures.
-This can be done with docker containers on the same host as the Mythic server or with an external VM/host machine.
+This can be done with docker containers on the same host as the Mythic server or with an external VM/host machine.- Optionally: You can also have a custom C2 profile that this agent supports, see C2 Profile Development for that piece though

 The first step is to look into the First Steps page to get everything generally squared away and look at the order of things that need your attention.
 The goal is to get you up and going as fast as possible!